 Background and activities

 I earned a PhD in Economics from Rutgers University (USA) in 2011, an MSc in Economics from the University of Warwick (UK) and a Laurea in Economics from Bocconi University (Italy).
 I joined the faculty in September 2017 from the University of Reading (UK), where I was a tenured Lecturer in Economics.
-I am currently also a Visiting Associate Professor at the University of Helsinki and a Research Fellow at the Institute for the Study of Labor.
+I am currently also a Visiting Associate Professor at the University of Helsinki and a Research Fellow at IZA - Institute of Labor Economics.

 My field of research is labor economics, broadly defined to include forays into econometrics and economic history.
 Within labor economics, I have worked on one core area: the economics of migration.
 My work emphasizes the importance of understanding selectivity in migration when assessing the consequences of international labor mobility on the sending and receiving regions.
 In addition, I have worked on topics such as immigrant cultural and political integration.